muratk5n/thirdwave/en/README.md

 ---

-Watched some NBC 2..
-What a dumpster fire..
-It's all about crime, money, some warm-and-fuzzy feel-good section usually via a pet, then back to crime, consumerism and money, all in a over-the-top chipper tone.
+NBC2 ..
+What a dumpster fire.. all about crime, money, some warm-and-fuzzy feel-good section usually via a pet, then back to crime, consumerism and money, all in a over-the-top chipper tone.
 Hell on TV...
 Catch us on streaming!
 I don't think so bitch!

 ---